-Carried out on two transverse specimens, which thickness in equal to that of a sample, the width is 30 mm and the parallel test length is equal to the weld width plus 6 mm to each side (refer to 4.2.3.2.2, Part XIV "Welding").
+Tests are carried out on two transverse specimens, which thickness in equal to that of a sample, the width is 30 mm and the parallel test length is equal to the weld width plus 6 mm to each side (refer to 4.2.3.2.2, Part XIV "Welding").
+Alternatively, tensile test specimens manufactured in accordance with the agreed standards may be used.
 Mechanical properties shall meet those required for the base metal.

-The fracture area (weld metal, heat-affected zone or base metal) shall not beed in a test report.
+The fracture area, weld metal, heat-affected zone or base metal shall be in a test report.